-9 Updated to reflect the results of the 2015 Regular Stockholders' Meeting held on May 28, 2015.
+9 Updated to reflect the results of the 2016 Regular Stockholders' Meeting of the Company held on May 26, 2016.
 The percentage is in relation to the total outstanding shares.

 10 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.